+NOTE: For applications for projects with total project costs of $80,000 or less the technical report is part of the application narrative eliminating a separate formal technical report.

-D. Pre-commercial technology.
+Pre-commercial technology

 The current renewable energy system program allows the Agency to provide financial assistance to project employing pre-commercial technology and to projects employing commercial technology.
 While the vast majority of renewable energy system projects funded under REAP have been for those employing commercial technology, there is a possible overlap between the Section 9003, Biorefinery Assistance Program, with REAP as it concerns pre-commercial technology.
 The risk associated with pre-commercial technology is greater as well and for these reasons, the Agency is removing pre-commercial technology as an eligible technology under REAP, thereby limiting REAP assistance for renewable energy systems employing commercially available technologies.